Lat0uf/CYPHER/README.md

 ## 🛠 Stack

-- **Next.js 14:** App Router with server-side cipher generation and answer validation
+- **Next.js 14:** app router with server-side cipher generation and answer validation
-- **TypeScript:** strict typing across the entire codebase
+- **TypeScript:** makes the codebase easier to navigate and harder to accidentally break
-- **Tailwind CSS:** utility-first styling with consistent design tokens
+- **Tailwind CSS:** styling stays in the component without writing a single custom CSS class
 - **Canvas API:** hardware-accelerated matrix rain background
 - **Web Crypto API:** answers are SHA-256 hashed server-side and the plaintext never leaves the server
 - **Bun:** runtime and package manager